-For 2016, we anticipate:
+For the balance of 2016, we anticipate:

-- A significant decrease in premiums and earnings due to exiting the medical stop-loss business as a result of the closing of the Risk Solutions Sale and Coinsurance Transaction. - Continued significant increase in specialty health premiums (including short-term and supplemental health products, such as dental, short-term medical, critical illness and occupational accident products), and continued decrease in major medical premiums, which is in run-off.
-Increasing emphasis on direct-to-consumer and career advisor distribution initiatives as we believe this will be a growing means for selling health insurance in the coming years, and accompanying start-up costs of expanding our sales through our call center, career model (including our newly launched Aspira A Mas outreach to the Hispanic community) and transactional websites. - Increasing retention in our group disability lines of business.
-In 2016, we expect a continuation of the increase in group long-term and short-term disability products driven by higher retention amounts and a full year of premiums generated by a relatively new distribution partnership. - Continued evaluation of strategic transactions.
+- A continued decrease in premiums and earnings due to exiting the medical stop-loss business as a result of the closing of the Risk Solutions Sale and Coinsurance Transaction. - Continued significant increase in specialty health premiums (including short-term and supplemental health products, such as dental, short-term medical, critical illness and occupational accident products), and continued decrease in major medical premiums, which is in run-off.
+Increasing emphasis on direct-to-consumer and career advisor distribution initiatives as we believe this will be a growing means for selling health insurance in the coming years, and accompanying start-up costs of expanding our sales through our call center, career model (including our newly launched Aspira A Mas outreach to the Hispanic community) and transactional websites. - If a rule proposed by certain departments of the federal government is enacted as published, the duration of short-term medical ("STM") products may be regulated by the federal government.
+We do not anticipate any negative impact from this proposed rule in 2016, and we believe if it is adopted that we may see a shift in sales in 2017 from STM and to our hospital indemnity products, which may benefit AMIC overall. - Increasing retention in our group disability lines of business.
+We expect a continuation of the increase in group long-term and short-term disability products driven by higher retention amounts and a full year of premiums generated by a relatively new distribution partnership.

+- Continued evaluation of strategic transactions.
 As a result of the sale of Risk Solutions, we have significant cash.
 We plan to redeploy some of this cash in making investments and acquisitions to bolster existing or new lines of business.
-Subsequent to March 31, 2016, Specialty Benefits made a \$0.6 million investment in a call center, which will begin writing substantially all of its specialty health business with carriers affiliated with IHC.
-We are currently negotiating several similar transactions. - Continued focus on administrative efficiencies. - IHC initiating the process to take AMIC private.
+Specialty Benefits has made two minority investments in call centers that have begun writing substantially all of their specialty health business with carriers affiliated with IHC.
+We are currently negotiating a similar transaction, which we anticipate could close this year. - Continued focus on administrative efficiencies. - We anticipate that IHC will take AMIC private on August 31, 2016.

 On March 31, 2016, IHC and its subsidiary Independence American Holdings Corp. sold the stock of Risk Solutions.
 In addition, under the purchase and sale agreement, all of the in-force medical stop-loss business of Standard Security Life and Independence American produced by Risk Solutions was co-insured by Westport as of January 1, 2016.
-The aggregate purchase price was \$152,500,000 in cash, subject to adjustments and settlements.
+The aggregate purchase price was \$152.5 million in cash, subject to adjustments and settlements.
 This transaction resulted in a gain on the sale estimated at approximately \$114 million.
-As a result of the transaction, AMIC is highly liquid and has excess capital, however, its Medical Stop-Loss line of business will be in run-off, which will have a negative impact on future earnings.
+As a result of the transaction, AMIC is highly liquid and has excess capital, however, its Medical Stop-Loss line of business is in run-off, which will have a negative impact on future earnings.